La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 dansu
 : … dances

-Here, the verb **melbi** adds an additional meaning as it is to the left of another verb: **zdani**.
+Here, the verb **melbi** adds an additional meaning as it is placed to the left of another verb: **zdani**.
 The left part is usually translated using adjectives and adverbs.

 Compound verbs are a powerful feature that produces richer meanings.
 You just string two verbs together, and the left part of such compound verb adds a flavor to the right one.